901.1 Vehicle Regulations

 - Motorcycles, ATV's, UTV's, Golf Carts:

-- All motorcycles and other similar licensed and road-approved two-wheeled, three-wheeled, and four-wheeled motor vehicles are allowed only on roadways and in parking areas.
+- All motorcycles and other similar licensed and road-approved two-wheeled, three-wheeled, and four-wheeled motor vehicles are allowed only on roadways and in parking areas, except for campus service vehicles and official campus business.
 They are not allowed on bicycle paths, sidewalks or service accesses.

 - Off-road and all-terrain vehicles not licensed or road-ready shall not be used on